istio/istio/tests/util/checker/testlinter/README.md

-# golinter
+# testlinter

-golinter applies different linter rules to test files according to their categories, based on file paths and names.
+testlinter applies different linter rules to test files according to their categories, based on file paths and names.
 It is run as part of the Istio pre-submit linter check.
 Whitelisting allows rule breaking exceptions, and temporarily opt-out.